zefanyakharisma-cell/International-Office-Website/README.md

 **Page render functions**
 Each page is a standalone `render*()` function in `JS/pages/<section>/<page>.js`.
 When adding a new page, create the render file, add a `<script src="...">` tag plus a matching mount-point call in `index.html` (see the existing entries near line 420–458), and register the page ID in `main.js`.

+**Admin credentials in source code**
+Admin usernames and passwords are hardcoded in plain text in `JS/admin.js`.
+Anyone who can view the page source can read them.
+For a production deployment, move credentials server-side or use a proper authentication service.

+**Admin articles are localStorage-only**
+News articles published via the admin panel are stored in `localStorage` under `pcu_admin_news`.
+They are per-browser and per-device — clearing browser storage or opening the site in a different browser will lose all admin-published articles.
+If persistence across devices is needed, articles must be saved server-side.

 **Backend API URL hardcoded**
 The meeting request form `POST`s to `http://localhost:3001/api/submit-meeting-request`.
 Before deploying to production, update this URL in `main.js` to point to the live backend host.
 If the backend is offline, form submissions fail gracefully with an alert directing users to email `head-partnership@petra.ac.id`.